 If you book your tickets online please note:

-- You have to pick up your ticket/s from 1/2 hour before the time stated in your confirmation to one hour after the time stated in your confirmation.
-If you’re travelling by bus make sure you factor in potential delays when you decide on the time slot.
-Our bus from Zagreb was delayed by over 1/2 hour.
+So make sure to pick the right entrance based on your travel plans.
+And if youโre travelling by bus, make sure you factor in potential delays when you decide on the time slot – our bus from Zagreb was delayed by over 1/2 hour.

-- Restaurant Lička Kuća [Google Maps location]; and
+- Restaurant Liฤka Kuฤa [Google Maps location]; and

 - Restaurant Petar (Google Maps location].

-In walking distance from entrance 2 (settlement of Plitvička Jezera)
+In walking distance from entrance 2 (settlement of Plitviฤka Jezera)

-A bit further away, at around 20 minutes walk, are the guest houses and apartments in the settlement of Plitvička Jezera, for example
+A bit further away, at around 20 minutes walk, are the guest houses and apartments in the settlement of Plitviฤka Jezera, for example

-Dining options again are limited, with Bistro Vučnica [Official website, Google Maps location] the only viable option.
+Dining options again are limited, with Pizzeria Vuฤnica [Official website, Google Maps location] the only viable option.
 However, there is a small supermarket called Robni Centar [Google Maps location] for those who want to self-cater.

 Bring enough food for your visit - The park lacks decent food options and the only grocery store in walking distance is in Plitvička Jezera